logicsys/nagios-api/README.md

 will note that all objects returned follow a predictable format:

 ```
-{"content": <object>, "result": <bool>}
+{"content": <object>, "success": <bool>}
 ```

-The `result` field is always `true` or `false`, allowing you to determine at a glance if the command succeeded.
-The `content` field may be any valid JavaScript object: an int, string, null, bool, hash, list, etc etc. What is returned depends on the method being called.
+The `success` field is always `true` or `false`, allowing you to determine at a glance if the command succeeded.
+The `content` field may be any valid JSON value: an int, string, null, bool, object, array, etc. What is returned depends on the method being called.

 ## Using `nagios-cli`
 Once your API server is up and running you can access it through the